 Conclusion and Recommendations

 ADHD is primarily genetic, or heritable, and there may be environmental factors that influence or exacerbate it.
 At this point, there are no preventive measures known.
 ADHD should not be debilitating; it is manageable through medication, behavior modification, cognitive therapy, or a combination of any or all.
-Where practitioners have missed the boat is in their quickness to diagnose and prescribe (Pownall, 2006).
-There needs to be more research into the medications used, their side-effects, and how they interact differently in children of different ages.
+Where practitioners have missed the mark, is in their eagerness to diagnose and prescribe (Pownall, 2006).
+More research on medications, their side-effects, and how they interact differently in children of different ages is imperative.

 Dryer, R., Kiernan, M. J., & Tyson, G. A. (2006).
 Implicit theories of the characteristics and causes of attention-deficit hyperactivity disorder held by parents and professionals in the psychological, educational, medical and allied health fields.
 Australian Journal of Psychology, 58(2), 79-92. https://doi.org/10.1080/00049530600730443

 Elik, N., Corkum, P., Blotnicky-Gallant, P., & McGonnell, M. (2015).
 Overcoming the Barriers to Teachers' Utilization of Evidence-Based Interventions for Children with ADHD: The Teacher Help for ADHD Program.
 Perspectives on Language and Literacy; Baltimore, 41(1), 40-49.

 Foley, M. (2011).
 A comparison of family adversity and family dysfunction in families of children with attention deficit hyperactivity disorder (ADHD) and families of children without ADHD.
 Journal for Specialists in Pediatric Nursing, 16(1), 39-49. https://doi.org/10.1111/j.1744-6155.2010.00269.x